RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/01-Description-of-Attributes-Common-to-all-Objects.md

 # Description of Attributes Common to all Objects

 * **“org:” –** this optional attribute references the primary key, or id, of an **organisation** object that currently exists in the database.
-The referenced object contains details of the organisation that holds Internet resources or secondary objects to help manage resources in the RIPE Database.
-In some situations, this attribute is required.
+The referenced object contains details of the organisation that holds Internet resources or secondary objects to help manage resources in the RIPE Database or specifies business relations.
+This attribute is required on the **inet(6)num** objects  with ALLOCATED-BY-RIR, ALLOCATED PA, ALOCATED PI and ALLOCATED UNESPECIFIED values.

 * **“admin-c:” –** this attribute is optional in some objects and mandatory in others.
 It references the primary key, or NIC Handle, of either a **role** or **person** object.
 It should always reference a **role** object, except in the **role** object where it optionally references nested **role** objects or a **person** object.
 The reference must be the contact details of an on-site administrative contact.
 This contact may be a single person, or it may be a role within the organisation that more than one person takes on.
 These people may or may not be listed in the role object.